skkim-caslab/SMOOTH/README.md

 ## 1. Environment Setup

 SMOOTH relies on the cycle-accurate simulator [LLMCompass](https://github.com/PrincetonUniversity/LLMCompass) for architectural simulation and [Yosys](https://github.com/YosysHQ/yosys) for hardware logic synthesis.

-Additionally, we use the [ASAP7](https://github.com/The-OpenROAD-Project/asap7) predictive 7nm standard cell library for accurate area, timing, and power estimations.
+For your convenience, the **[ASAP7](https://github.com/The-OpenROAD-Project/asap7)** predictive 7nm standard cell library is **already included in this repository** to ensure out-of-the-box hardware synthesis and overhead evaluation.

 Please follow the installation guides in their respective official repositories to prepare your environment:
 * **[LLMCompass](https://github.com/PrincetonUniversity/LLMCompass)**: For cycle-accurate LLM inference simulation.